Love in Stockholm

-So we planned to go to their next "real" Boston show- at the Middle East on a multi-band bill that we knew was going to be packed full of fans.
+So we planned to go to their next “real” Boston show- at the Middle East on a multi-band bill that we knew was going to be packed full of fans.
 And sure enough, with Brothers McCann and Hey Mama on the bill, and it being one of the last Hey Mama shows in Beantown- it was packed full of young urban music fans ready to boogie down.
-As I had mentioned in my previous reviews of the earlier shows (check here for the Brothers McCann review and here for the Hey Mama review) this show was filled with bands whose lead singers had serious talent.
+This show was filled with bands whose lead singers had serious talent.
 Since that was what caught me most about Love in Stockholm, I was hopeful that the tradition of vocal quality would continue into their set.

-The room had started to lighten after the Hey Mamaset, as it was clear that this was "their" show.
+The room had started to lighten after the Hey Mama set, as it was clear that this was “their” show.
 But there were still lots of people around- even after the last train from the area was leaving.
 Love in Stockholm took the stage and started to kill it, immediately.
-The band is tight, especially for a band so relatively young in their existence.
-I'm guessing that they have somewhere around 100 or 150 shows under their belt, but they were displaying some dexterity and ability in their playing- horns were complimentary but not overpowering- guitar pleasantly jumped in and tastefully shredded in the right spots, and the rhythm section held it down perfectly.
+The band is tight, especially for a band so relatively young.
+I’m guessing that they have somewhere around 100 or 150 shows under their belt, but they were displaying some dexterity and ability in their playing- horns were complimentary but not overpowering- guitar pleasantly jumped in and tastefully shredded in the right spots, and the rhythm section held it down perfectly.

 But the main focus of this band is the singer.
 Charlie started singing in church, and got caught up into the Boston music scene like millions of other young musicians over the last century.
 His vocal style is an amalgam of influences, most obviously among them Chris Robinson of the Black Crowes, Steven Tyler of Aerosmith, and others.
 There is a serious southern inflection, perhaps a result of the church singing, to his tone and style- a bravado and confidence exudes from him while he is singing.
 The brashness of a young Mick Jagger or the aforementioned Steven Tyler is front and center in Rockwell’s swagger.
 This is something that we seek out of our lead singers, and Rockwell has it in spades.